RELEVANT CHAPTERS

 Direct payment recipients or managed account providers will provide copies of bank statements, if requested, and keep all receipts to evidence where and how the direct payments have been spent and make them available to CMBC on a regular basis; all records relating to the direct payment must be kept for 6 years plus the current year.

-It is the responsibility of CMBC to ensure that recipients have an understanding of the minimum standard of record keeping and the requirements of the audit process.
+It is the responsibility of CMBC to ensure that recipients understand the minimum standard of record keeping and the requirements of the monitoring process.
 Reviews will be carried out at any time when CMBC has reasonable cause to believe that:

-- there has been a change in mental capacity; or any of the conditions listed in Section 7.1 (in respect of adults with capacity) or Section 7.3 (in respect of adults who lack capacity);
+- there has been a change in mental capacity; or any of the conditions listed in Section 7.1 (in respect of persons with capacity) or Section 7.3 (in respect of persons who lack capacity);

 - direct payments are not being used as intended; or

-- he individual’s safety and welfare have been compromised; or
+- the adult’s safety and welfare have been compromised; or

 - there has been any change in presenting needs which may adversely affect the effectiveness and intention of the support arrangements via the direct payment.